SOCIAL PROJECTS AND AWARENESS

 'We are capable', video in collaboration with the UPV/EHU.

 Iberdrola remains firmly committed to its employees and teams as the keys to its success and does its utmost to create an atmosphere that encourages relationships based on equal opportunities between women and men without discrimination.
-The company has an Equal Opportunities and Work Life Balance Policy and carries out numerous initiatives to encourage a balance between work and the family, to encourage more women to enter the energy sector and boost their all-round development.
+The company has an Equality, Diversity and Inclusion Policy and carries out numerous initiatives to encourage a balance between work and the family, to encourage more women to enter the energy sector and boost their all-round development.

 Save the Children and Doctors of the World have just opened the Centre for Children's Protection and Social Integration in Nuadibú, Mauritania, with funds donated by Iberdrola.
 The centre has the capacity to assist 100 vulnerable children, who they identify to attend to their educational needs.